Sam Jacks: Biography

-Floor hockey

 In 1936, while in his early twenties and a year after he had begun his professional career at the YMCA, he invented and codified the first set of rules for the first organized version of floor hockey.
 The game was designed for youths to play in a gym and was a variant of hockey that used a straight stick and a felt disk with a hole in the middle.
 The achievement was later recognized by the Youth Branch of the United Nations.

-World War II

-After the outbreak of World War II, Jacks enlisted and became a member of the Canadian Armed Forces serving from 1940-1945.
+After the outbreak of World War II, Jacks enlisted and became a member of the Canadian Armed Forces of the British Empire serving from 1940 to 1945.
 During his time with the Canadian military he served with the #1 Motor Transport Volunteer Reserve Depot, 1st Light Anti-Aircraft Regiment, Chemical Warfare School, and served with the 1st Canadian Parachute Battalion in charge of sports for South West England.
 On September 30, 1945, the 1st Canadian Parachute Battalion was officially disbanded after it had returned to Canada and hostilities in Europe had ceased.

-Postwar

-Agnes Jacks (1924 – 2005)

-While stationed in England during World War II, Jacks met Agnes MacKrell at a dance while he was a recreation director in the army.
+While stationed in England during World War II, Jacks met Agnes MacKrell (1924–2005) at a dance while he was a recreation director in the army.
 Agnes Jacks CM was born in Scotland and her family moved to London, England, just before the outbreak of World War II.
 Agnes had been working at a munitions factory in England when she and Sam met toward the end of the war while Sam was finishing six years of having served with the Canadian Armed Forces.
 The couple then married and Agnes automatically became a Canadian citizen.
 After the war the couple arrived in Halifax, Nova Scotia, then moved to Toronto, Canada with their first son, Barry.
 They later had two more sons in Canada, Bruce and Brian.
 Agnes was a war bride.
 After Sam died in 1975, Agnes became an important lifelong and committed ambassador for the sport of ringette, which Sam had created in 1963.
 In 1996 she was inducted into the Ringette Canada Hall of Fame as a "Builder" for her commitment and ambassadorship for the sport of ringette.
-On Saturday, October 26, 2002, she was inducted as a member of the Order of Canada.
+On Saturday, October 26, 2002, she was inducted as a member of the Order of Canada and was also recognized with the Queen Elizabeth II Golden Jubilee Medal for her contributions to women's sport.
+For a time she served as the Honorary President of the International Ringette Federation.
 She died of heart failure on April 1, 2005, at the North Bay General Hospital at the age of 81.

-Return to West End YMCA

-In 1946, Jacks returned to the West End YMCA in Toronto to continue his professional career.
-Among his numerous duties part of his time was spent working with postwar juvenile "gangs."
-He also created the Toronto Boy's Club and became its first president.